JavaScript Advance Interview Questions & Answers

 https://codeburst.io/currying-in-javascript-ba51eb9778dc

-What is advantages of closures?
+What are the advantages of closures?

 Closures are very important when defining private variables inside an Object.